giabaobui-nedy/giabaobui-nedy/README.md

 Using NetworkX, I mapped intersections using coordinate data and simulated real routing behaviour across the network.

-→ This project made me realise that building AI systems isn’t just about the model —
-it’s about designing the layers *around* it so everything works together.
+**→ This project made me realise that building AI systems isn’t just about the model — it’s about designing the layers *around* it so everything works together.**

 ---

 ### 📦 Logistics Company Platform

-A **cloud-native full-stack system** deployed using:
+A **cloud-native full-stack system** designed to explore how real-world platforms are built and deployed end-to-end.

+Built with:
 - Terraform (ECS Fargate, ALB, ECR)
 - Docker + GitHub Actions CI/CD
 - GraphQL API + Next.js frontend

-→ Focus: *how real systems are deployed, not just built*
+This project started as a way for me to go deeper into **infrastructure as code and deployment pipelines** — not just writing features, but understanding how systems actually run in production.

+More personally, I began building this with the idea of creating something that could eventually help my dad’s logistics-related work.
+It’s still a work in progress, and I haven’t been able to give it as much time as I’d like — but it’s something I want to keep coming back to and growing properly.

+→ For me, this project is less about finishing fast, and more about learning how to build systems that are *practical, scalable, and meaningful*.

 ---

 ### 📱 Planner Android App

 A personal planner with **clean architecture (Repository + ViewModel + Room)**
 Also includes performance optimisation using **Baseline Profiles + Macrobenchmark**

+This was my favourite unit at Swinburne — COS30017 (Creating Software for Mobile Devices).

+One thing I still remember clearly was how frustrating Android development was at the start.
+Before I even wrote any real code, I got stuck for a long time just trying to resolve dependency issues with the Room library.
+Nothing worked properly, and it honestly felt overwhelming.

+But that experience taught me something important:
+→ understanding your tools and setting up the project correctly from the beginning is already a big win.

+Once I got past that stage, I really wanted to do this project properly, not just make it work.

+For this project, I:
+- implemented clean architecture for better separation of concerns
+- explored automated UI simulation testing
+- conducted macrobenchmark testing
+- integrated Android Baseline Profiles to improve performance

+I pushed myself quite hard to achieve a high distinction — especially around performance optimisation — and made sure I could actually measure and justify the improvements instead of just assuming them.

+It was stressful, but also one of the most memorable and meaningful units for me.

 → Focus: *good architecture + real performance improvements*